Checklist for Parents

 From January 1 through March 1, the Financial Aid Office will review all admitted students for merit scholarship awards.
 If your son or daughter qualifies for a merit scholarship, based on unweighted GPA and standardized test scores, a scholarship letter will be mailed.
 Scholarship awards are typically mailed by March 1, and admitted students will be notified either way.

-Senior Year, Spring Semester (Before May 1) - Apply for Housing
+Senior Year, Spring Semester (Sign-up Starts May 1) - Apply for Housing

 Senior Year, May 1 – Enrollment Date and Disability Services

 The enrollment deadline is May 1.
 In the acceptance letter, your student will find an enrollment confirmation form, which should be returned and processed by May 1 to ensure enrollment for the following fall term.
-An enrollment deposit of $200 is required in addition to the housing deposit.
+An enrollment deposit of $200 is required.
 To help you remember the details and know what to look for, we will also include our "Road Map to Mines" form with the acceptance letter.
 It is imperative that your student submits the enrollment form and enrollment deposit according to the timeline provided in the "Road Map to Mines."

 The Disability Services staff is available to assist with appropriate paperwork and necessary accommodations for students with documented disability.
 Students should begin working with CASA upon submission of the enrollment deposit.